 For the most part, the individual elements of this lesson aren’t overly challenging, but when played together, it’s very satisfying.

-The Intermediate lesson we’ve chosen is Bootcamp stage 42, featuring the Alicia Keys song “Fallin'”.
+The Intermediate lesson I’ve chosen is Bootcamp stage 42, featuring the Alicia Keys song “Fallin'”.
 This lesson focuses on broken chords, and it’s in the 6/8 time signature.

 At the start of the lesson, you’ll cover the chords that feature in the song, and you’ll soon realize that you can apply them to various pop songs.
 Next, you’ll break the chords into single chord tones and arpeggiate them.